luisgonzalezvalencia/luisgonzalezvalencia/README.md

 After 5 years I started working with a partner as a freelancer for many clients and different needs and we founded VencejosLab. (www.vencejoslab.com)
 Then a new opportunity arises with a company from Costa Rica.
 In that company I worked mainly with .C#, VueJs, Ionic Framework and Angular developing mobile applications.
-One of my proudest achievements was setting up CI/CD to automate our work. (https://wolksoftcr.com)
+One of my proudest achievements was setting up CI/CD on Azure to automate our work. (https://wolksoftcr.com)

 After 3 years there, my journey took me to where I am, working mostly with Angular and Django (Python) as a Senior Software Engineer. (https://provisionsgroup.com , https://logiccadence.com)